DevOpsPlayground/Introduction-to-GraphQL-with-GO/README.md

 cd GraphQL
 ```

-Create a directory for your project, and initialise it as a Go Module:
+Create a directory for your project, and initialise it as a Go Module

 `mkdir flights`